 - W3 Total Cache helps to speed up WordPress by caching some of the most frequently accessed content.
 It can be installed in seconds through the Plugins page.

-- The AddThis plugin adds social sharing buttons to every blog post you write.
-Install it through the Plugins page.
+- The DiggDigg plugin adds social sharing buttons (just like the ones on the left!) to every blog post you write.

 Now it’s time to add content to your new WordPress website.
 Initially, there are two types of content to write: Posts and Pages.